noamba/SB_NLP/README.md

 ## Introduction
-This application follows the instructions in the provided `TASK_INSTRUCTIONS.png`.
-It uses `Python`,
-`Spacy`, `Pandas`, `Flask`, `uSWGI`, `Nginx` and `Docker` to create a REST micro-service that takes as input a string parameter containing natural language in any language, and returns a list of matching categories independent of case, plurality and punctuation.
+This application follows the instructions in the provided `TASK_INSTRUCTIONS.png` image.
+It uses `Python`, `Spacy`, `Pandas`, `Flask`, `uSWGI`, `Nginx` and `Docker` to create a REST micro-service that takes as input a string parameter containing natural language in any language, and returns a list of matching categories independent of case, plurality and punctuation (see details and examples in TASK_INSTRUCTIONS.png).

 The phrase-matching object is created (or loaded from disk) at application startup.
 This takes a while, but, it allows for the more important